Below you will find an indicative list of the course's compulsory assignments, with details about what is expected

 Students working in groups of 3-4 people are expected to come up with an entrepreneurial idea driven by AI

-The teams are required to apply the 24 steps of the Disciplined Entrepreneurship methodology, to develop a strong
+enterprise.
+The teams are required to apply the 24 steps of the Disciplined Entrepreneurship methodology, to develop

 business and technology development plan and prepare a final oral presentation to seek funding (Venture Capital